f5devcentral/application-study-tool/community/config-wizard/README.md

 Pre-installing Docker or Podman prior to running this script is recommended in order to allow this script to launch the Application Study Tool.
 However, it is not strictly required.

-The following steps, however, are required before running this script:
+If not already done, the following steps are requirements for running this script.
 ```
 $ git clone https://github.com/f5devcentral/application-study-tool.git
 $ cd application-study-tool